luciaokay/DataMining2023/README.md

 By following these steps, you ensure that your Spotipy library is correctly set up and authenticated to access the Spotify API for seamless music recommendation.

 In the Music_Recommendation.ipynb file, Spotify credentials have been pre-inserted with some example credentials that are functional for demonstration purposes.
 Feel free to replace them with your own credentials for actual usage.

-## Running the Project on Colab
-When running the project on Google Colab, ensure you have a folder containing the following files:

-• data.zip (to be unzipped for the uploading in the Colab environment) or data.csv (If you prefer, you can download the csv from Google Drive [here](https://drive.google.com/drive/folders/1D2pCa-uhnMvLbTpLH2Rx-9ZaG6lVtVgP?usp=sharing).
-Once downloaded, you can upload it to your Colab environment)

-• data_by_genres.csv

-• data_by_year.csv

-Upload this folder to your Colab environment before executing the notebook.
-In the code, we called the folder 'Spotify_Dataset'.
-This data is essential for the music recommendation system to function correctly.

 ## Next Steps: